This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Take a boat trip to Giali

-Between Nisyros and Kos, you’ll find the island of Giali, another volcanic island which has a unique makeup of pumice and lava domes.
+Between Nisyros and Kos, you’ll find the island of Giali, another volcanic island with a unique makeup of pumice and lava domes.
 It is still used as a pumice mine, but you can venture here on a boat trip, although I opted not to as first-hand reports hadn’t made it sound worth the time investment.

 Visit the volcanic crater

-The active volcano hasn’t erupted in well over one hundred years, and here you can walk around the rim and take in the almost space-like scenery, before taking the short walk down into the crater.
+The active volcano hasn’t erupted in well over one hundred years, and here you can walk around the rim and take in the almost space-like scenery before taking the short walk down into the crater.

 Buses regularly ply the drive from the main port to the crater, especially during the late morning and early afternoon hours that bring the day trippers here from nearby Kos.
 There isn’t much in the centre, other than a cafe which provides some shade and snacks to visitors waiting to be shuttled back to the villages.

-If you head to the village of Nikia, you’ll find some great viewpoints looking down to the centre, but also the Volcano Museum which provides some facts and context into Nisyros.
+If you head to the village of Nikia, you’ll find some great viewpoints looking down to the centre, but also the Volcano Museum, which provides some facts and context into Nisyros.

 Need to know: Nisyros Island

-A few tips and insights to make planning your visit to Nisyros a little easier but as always, remember to find your own discoveries too!
+A few tips and insights to make planning your visit to Nisyros a little easier, but as always, remember to find your own discoveries too!